Stellar-like Galactic center excess challenges particle dark matter: Methods

 A crucial component of gamma rays observed by \fermi-LAT originates in point-like and extended discrete sources, which contribute to the total observed photon counts up to tens of percent, depending on energy.
 The number count of detected sources, e.g. in the 4FGL catalog, is found to decrease for fluxes $< 10^{-11}$~ph cm$^{-2}$s, where the catalog's detection efficiency drops below one \cite{Fermi-LAT:2015otn,DiMauro:2017ing}.
 Discrete sources with fluxes lower than the detection threshold are too faint to be detected individually, but will still contribute with one or more photons during the observing time, giving a contribution to the photon count in the considered region of the sky, that can be of the same order of magnitude as other components, such as e.g. a putative DM contribution~\cite{Zechlin:2017uzo}.

 Photon-count statistics methods \cite{2011ApJ...738..181M,Zechlin:1,Mishra-Sharma:2016gis} have been developed in the last decade in order to measure the collective source-count distribution \dnds~of bright and faint sources, i.e. the distribution of the number of sources $N$ as a function of their observed gamma-ray flux $S$, integrated in a given energy range $[E_{\rm min}, E_{\rm max}]$.
 These methods exploit the fact that different classes of gamma-ray sources (such as isotropic, diffuse, or discrete sources) are expected to contribute with different statistics to the photon counts.
+In the photon budget of a ROI, this permits to go beyond the catalog flux threshold and assign photons also to unresolved sources, which otherwise could be assigned to other templates or leave structured residuals.
 Specifically, discrete point sources are expected to give a contribution following non-poissonian statistics \cite{2011ApJ...738..181M}.
 Applications of these methods range from the measurement of the high-latitude $\mathrm{d}N/\mathrm{d}S$ for extragalactic sources \cite{Zechlin:1,Zechlin:2,DiMauro:2017ing,Lisanti:2016jub} to the inspection of the inner Galaxy emission to unveil the origin of the GCE, see e.g.~\cite{Lee:2015fea,Calore:2021jvg,Manconi:2024tgh}.

 We here utilize the \onep~analysis of \fermi-LAT data, as first introduced in \cite{Zechlin:1} and further developed in \cite{Zechlin:2017uzo,Calore:2021jvg,Manconi:2024tgh}.
 At the core of this method is the extraction of the contribution of point sources, and other isotropic and diffuse components based on the statistical analysis of the probability distribution $p_k^{(p)}$ of the photon counts $k^{(p)}$ in each pixel $p$ of a pixelized map; see ~\cite{Zechlin:1} for the details on the mathematical background.
 In short, the \onep~extracts the average source-count distribution \dnds~from the number of $k$-photon sources $x^{(p)}_k$ in each pixel within a given region of the sky, and is sensitive to photon fluxes about one order of magnitude lower than the sensitivity threshold of source catalogs using the same \fermi-LAT dataset.